SikoRatos/SikoRatos/README.md

 - 👋 Hi, I’m @SikoRatos
-- 👀 I’m interested to Machine Learning, AI, Android apps and anything it has code ins
+- 👀 I’m interested to Machine Learning, AI, Android apps and anything it has code in
 - 🌱 I’m currently learning how to design circuits

 <!---